 Ferry Transport in Tonga

 Tonga is a nation of 169 islands, so to really experience it you’re going to need to do some island-hopping.
 One of the cheapest ways to do that is to take the ferry.
-Taking the ferry in Tonga is often one of the most memorable experiences in the Kingdom, from lengthy voyages with the locals in the MV ‘Otuanga’ofa to high-speed ocean missions on the MV Tongiaki or MV Maui.
+Taking the ferry in Tonga is often one of the most memorable experiences in the Kingdom, a lengthy voyage on a ferry transporting both passengers and cargo.
 In this guide to travelling Tonga by ferry, we go through the ferry experience, routes, schedules and prices.

 Quick Tips for Taking the Ferry in Tonga

-- There are five different passenger ferries in Tonga all offering different experiences – check out the guide below to see which ferry suits your needs, budget and comfort preferences
+- There are four different passenger ferries in Tonga all offering different experiences – check out the guide below to see which ferry suits your needs, budget and comfort preferences

 - Check and double-check the ferry schedules!
 They can even change on the day of departure